Coordinate Trainer

 Should I practice from both sides of the board?

 Yes.
 When you play as Black, the board is flipped and the coordinates run in the opposite direction visually.
-Practicing from both perspectives ensures you can follow notation and think about positions regardless of which colour you are playing.
+Practicing from both perspectives ensures you can follow notation and think about positions regardless of which color you are playing.